0chain/gosdk/zcncore/README.md

 ```
 # Inputs
--	cb: callback for checking result
+-	cb: info callback instance, carries the response of the GET request to the sharders
 ```

 <a name="GetBalanceWallet"></a>